 - info@7paintings.com

 Sports and food are always a great combination.
-Stasny’s Heritage is directly located at the sports fields of the SC Frankfurt 1880.
-The club is hosting Rugby, Tennis, Hockey and Lacrosse under one roof.
-A perfect view out to the sport fields, Stasny’s Heritage accompanies with great food.
-The huge free parking space makes it easily accessible.
+Stasny’s Heritage is located directly at the sports fields of SC Frankfurt 1880.
+The club hosts rugby, tennis, hockey, and lacrosse under one roof.
+With a perfect view of the sports fields, Stasny’s Heritage serves great food.
+The huge, free parking space makes it easily accessible.

-The menu has lots of variety and is rustic, but in a modern way and ambience.
-Stasny’s Burger is well beloved by guests, featuring their Black Angus Beef patty, loaded with BBQ sauce, caramelized onions, bacon, cheese and even a sunny side up egg.
-Don’t be afraid to visit the sports club restaurant as a vegan, Stasny’s is catering to the plant based lovers as well.
+The menu is varied, rustic, and modern in both style and ambiance.
+The Stasny’s Burger is a guest favorite, featuring a Black Angus beef patty loaded with BBQ sauce, caramelized onions, bacon, cheese, and even a sunny-side-up egg.
+Don’t be afraid to visit the sports club restaurant as a vegan; Stasny’s caters to plant-based lovers as well.

-Beyond burger patty, vegan mayo, pickle and vegetables, are stacked in between the crispy and soft bun.
-A separate kids menu with a moderate pricing, including a soft drink for every meal, makes Stasny’s Heritage a perfect family restaurant.
+A Beyond Burger patty, vegan mayo, pickles, and vegetables are stacked between a crispy and soft bun.
+A separate kids‘ menu with moderate pricing, including a soft drink with every meal, makes Stasny’s Heritage a perfect family restaurant.

 -